civol/HDLRuby/README.md

 ##### Basics

-In HDLRuby::High, a system can inherit the content of one or several other systems using the `include` command as follows: `include <list of systems>`.
-This command can be put anywhere in the body of a system, the resulting content being accessible only from there.
+In HDLRuby::High, a system can inherit from the content of one or several other parent systems using the `include` command as follows: `include <list of systems>`.
+Such an include can be put anywhere in the body of a system, but the resulting content will be accessible only after this command.

 For example, the following code describes first a simple D-FF, and then use it to described a FF with an additional reversed output (`qb`):